-M&S and Waitrose scrap 'best before' dates on fruit and veg - here's what other supermarkets are doing
+Aldi becomes latest supermarket to scrap 'best before' dates on fruit and veg - here's what other stores are doing too

-M&S and Waitrose have become the latest supermarkets to scrap 'best before' dates on fruit and veg in a bid to cut down on food waste.
-M&S axed the labels in July, while Waitrose will can them from September.
+Aldi has become the latest supermarket to scrap 'best before' dates on fruit and veg in a bid to cut down on food waste.
+It joins Asda, M&S, Sainsbury's and Waitrose, which have all recently done similar.
 Food can still be eaten after its best before date, yet many people throw items away in confusion.
-Here's what you need to know - and what other supermarkets are doing.

 Around 6.6 million tonnes of food is thrown away in the UK every year, according to charity Waste and Resources Action Programme (WRAP).
 But knowing the difference between 'best before' and 'use by' dates is a good start to help reduce your food - and monetary - waste.